-By default, metadynamics bias energy and forces will be recorded onto a grid, the parameters of which can be defined within the definition of each colvar, as described in 4.20.
+By default, metadynamics bias energy and forces will be recorded onto a grid, the parameters of which can be defined within the definition of each colvar, as described in 4.22.
+Alternately, grid parameters can be set directly inside the metadynamics block by inserting a grid sub-block, as explained in 6.1.

-Other required keywords will be specified within the metadynamics block: these are colvars (the names of the variables involved), hillWeight (the weight parameter W), and the widths $2\sigma$ of the Gaussian hills in each dimension that can be given either as the single dimensionless parameter hillWidth, or explicitly for each colvar with gaussianSigmas.
+Other required keywords will be specified within the metadynamics block: these are colvars (the names of the variables involved), hillWeight (the weight parameter W), and the widths 2σ of the Gaussian hills in each dimension that can be given either as the single dimensionless parameter hillWidth, or explicitly for each colvar with gaussianSigmas.

-- name same definition as name (biasing and analysis methods) - colvars same definition as colvars (biasing and analysis methods) - outputEnergy same definition as outputEnergy (biasing and analysis methods) - outputFreq same definition as outputFreq (biasing and analysis methods) - writeTIPMF same definition as writeTIPMF (biasing and analysis methods) - writeTISamples same definition as writeTISamples (biasing and analysis methods) - stepZeroData same definition as stepZeroData (biasing and analysis methods) - hillWeight Height of each hill (kcal/mol)

-[positive decimal, context: metadynamics]
+- name same definition as name (biasing and analysis methods) - colvars same definition as colvars (biasing and analysis methods) - outputEnergy same definition as outputEnergy (biasing and analysis methods) - outputFreq same definition as outputFreq (biasing and analysis methods) - writeTIPMF same definition as writeTIPMF (biasing and analysis methods) - writeTISamples same definition as writeTISamples (biasing and analysis methods) - stepZeroData same definition as stepZeroData (biasing and analysis methods) - hillWeight Height of each hill (kcal/mol) [positive decimal, context: metadynamics]